 Attracting sellers to your platform has mostly been a marketing or sales function.
 But SEO must not be overlooked for targeting these users.
 Most sellers will likely come across your site using similar keywords to the buyers.
 The sellers can again be targeted with clear links to ‘post’ their content online – or to contact the sales team if this is your intention.

 Your marketplace’s ad forms should be as dynamic as your listing pages to target these users.
 Page titles and other technical SEO requirements adjust dynamically depending on the users’ choices.
 Then complete the optimization of these pages by including keywords that are being used by sellers in your markets, for eg ‘sell used iPhone ‘

 Want more advice from Oliver Winberg?
-Check out our webinar on how to improve your online marketplace SEO and attract more organic traffic or download the comprehensive keyword research for online marketplaces checklist.
+Check out our webinar on improving your online marketplace SEO and attracting more organic traffic, or download the comprehensive keyword research for online marketplaces checklist.

 This concludes part 1 of our guide to top marketplace SEO.